survivejs/react-book/deploying-applications.md

 module.exports = {
   entry: {
-    app: path.resolve(__dirname, 'app/main.js'),
+    appA: path.resolve(__dirname, 'appA/main.js'),
-    mobile: path.resolve(__dirname, 'app/mobile.js'),
+    appB: path.resolve(__dirname, 'appB/main.js')
-    vendors: ['react'] // And other vendors
   },
   output: {
     path: path.resolve(__dirname, 'dist'),
     filename: '[name].js' // Notice we use a variable },
-  module: {
-    loaders: [{
-      test: /\.js$/,
-      exclude: [nodeModulesDir],
-      loader: 'babel'
-    }]
-  },
   plugins: [
-    new webpack.optimize.CommonsChunkPlugin('vendors', 'vendors.js')
+    new webpack.optimize.CommonsChunkPlugin('common', 'common.js')
   ]
 };
 ```

-This configuration will create three files in the `dist/` folder. **app.js**, **mobile.js** and **vendors.js**.
-Most of the code in the **mobile.js** file also exists in **app.js**, but that is what we want.
-We will never load **app.js** and **mobile.js** on the same page.
+This configuration will create three files in the `dist/` folder. **appA.js**, **appB.js** and **common.js**.
+There are two things you should notice here:

+1. We are using a variable in our output configuration.
+Since we have multiple entries we want to produce one file for each of them, using the name of the entry as the name of the file.

+2. The CommonsChunkPlugin is now used a bit differently than in the previous strategy.
+Instead of pointing to an existing entry chunk, we create a brand new chunk called *common*.
+Its file name will be *common.js*.
+By default Webpack will make sure that if one entry chunk or its children require a chunk that also the other entry chunk or its children require, it will be moved over to the common chunk.
+This effectively moves vendors and shared chunks to the common bundle.

-## Lazy Loaded Entry Points
+## Lazy Loaded Chunks

-It is also possible to lazy load entry points.
+It is also possible to lazy load chunks.
 This means that you load parts of your application as they are requested.
 A typical scenario for this would be that your users only visits specific parts of the application.
 And an example of that would be twitter.com.
 You do not always visit your profile page, so why load the code for that?
-Here is a summary of requirements:
+Here is a summary of requirements.

-- You have a relatively big application where users can visit different parts of it
-- You care a lot about initial render time
+Given the following project file structure:

+- app/main.js
+- app/Profile.js
+- dist/
+- node_modules/react
+- package.json
+- webpack.production.js

 **webpack.production.js**